 I am a Research Software Engineer at Manchester University, working with researchers across the university on research software projects.

 Research in Numerical Relativity

-I’m a researcher at the Albert Einstein Institute in Potsdam, Germany working in the Astrophysical and Cosmological Relativity division.
-My scientific focus is on Numerical Relativity (NR), the solution of Einstein’s equations of General Relativity by numerical methods on computers.
+I was a researcher at the Albert Einstein Institute in Potsdam, Germany working in the Astrophysical and Cosmological Relativity division.
+My scientific focus has been on Numerical Relativity (NR), the solution of Einstein’s equations of General Relativity by numerical methods on computers.
 These solutions are fundamental to understanding the physics of gravitational wave (GW) sources such as binary black holes (BBHs), as first detected in 2015 by LIGO.

 My research interests include:

 - Binary black holes:

 - Measurement of binary black hole parameters from gravitational wave detector data informed by Numerical Relativity simulations

 - Comparison of NR simulations with approximate analytical models used in GW parameter estimation

 - Pushing the boundaries of BBH parameter space in waveform length, mass and spin